Jaeblack/MU-Project/README.md

 - Driver : A user who wants to rent a parking lot

-- Owner : A user who wants to put their one or many parking slots up for rent
+- Owner : A user who wants to put their one or many parking lots up for rent

 ## User Personas